pytchlang/pytch-tutorials/catch-apple/tutorial.md

 Scratch, we make a _Sprite_.
 In Pytch, we create a Sprite by adding code to our program.

 You need to make the following change to your program.
-The numbers at the left are the line-number of your program.
-The `+` signs mean that those lines need to be _added_, and the background is green as another way to show this.
-The `import pytch` you can see at the top is to help you find the right place in your program to add the new lines.

-**TODO: That feels a bit clunky as an explanation for diffs.
-Any way to simplify?**
+Clicking on the blue "`i`" will show some help about understanding the changes you need to make.

 {{< commit add-empty-Bowl >}}